 All aspects of the presentation are captured, including the presenter (via video camera), the presenter's voice, the computer screen, and any computer audio.
 (Please note: We make an effort to avoid recording the audience, due to privacy concerns.)

 We provide both a live option (streaming), which enables viewers to watch the presentation as it happens, and an on-demand option, which enables viewers to watch the presentation at a later time.
 By default, all live presentations are converted to on-demand presentations once the event has concluded.

 Class capture at UCSF is focused primarily on academic presentations, and can be easily incorporated into any Moodle (CLE) course.
 The Schools of Medicine, Nursing, Pharmacy, and Dentistry all use class capture regularly.

 We also provide capture services for special events, grand rounds, journal clubs, and the UCSF Medical Center.
-In the first two years of our capture service, we captured over 3,800 events, with over 125,000 views.
-The number of captures is growing substantially each year.

 All presentations are restricted to the UCSF community via UCSF's MyAccess login system, although presentations can be opened to the general public, if desired.

 For added security, there is purposely no 'home' page for UCSF captures, and therefore no way to browse the entire UCSF catalog of recordings; presentations can only be accessed via the direct URL.
 ETS does not advertise or distribute presentation URLs unless requested directly by the client – we leave the distribution of the URL to the discretion of the client.

 Presentations are not listed in search engines, such as Google and Bing.